Troubleshooting using Kubectl¶

 Tip

-To save precious keystrokes, alias kubectl --namespace=deis
+To save precious keystrokes, alias kubectl --namespace=deis to kd so it is easier to type

 in the future.

-To fetch the logs of a specific component, use kubectl logs
+To fetch the logs of a specific component, use kubectl logs:

 $ kubectl --namespace=deis logs deis-controller-h6lk6